astratul/intern/Beginning_Linux_Programming/Chapter 2 -Shell Programming/README.md

 - eval - enables you to evaluate arguments;
 - exec - to replace the current shell with a different program;
 - exit n - causes the script to exit with exit code n: testExit.sh;
+- export - The export command makes the variable named as its parameter available in subshells.
+By default, variables created in a shell are not available in further (sub)shells invoked from that shell.
+The export command creates an environment variable from its parameter that can be seen by other scripts and programs invoked from the current program.
+More technically, the exported variables form the environment variables in any child processes derived from the shell. :export1.sh export2.sh;

+The commands set -a or set -allexport will export all variables thereafter.

+- expr - evaluates its arguments as an expression.
+- printf - printf “format string“ parameter1 parameter2 ...
+- return
+- set - sets the parameter variables for the shell.
+It can be a useful way of using fields in commands that output space-separated values. testSet.sh
+- shift - moves all the parameter variables down by one, so that $2 becomes $1 , $3 becomes $2 , and so on.
+The previous value of $1 is discarded, while $0 remains unchanged.
+If a numerical parameter is specified in the call to shift , the parameters move that many spaces.
+The other variables, $* , $@ , and $# , are also modified in line with the new arrangement of parameter variables. shift.sh
+- trap - to specify the actions to take on receipt of signals.
+    Signals are events sent asynchronously to a program.
+By default, they normally cause the program to terminate.

+HUP (1) Hang up; usually sent when a terminal goes offline, or a user logs out INT (2) Interrupt; usually sent by pressing Ctrl+C QUIT (3) Quit; usually sent by pressing Ctrl+\
+ABRT (6) Abort; usually sent on some serious execution error ALRM (14) Alarm; usually used for handling timeouts TERM (15) Terminate; usually sent by the system when it’s shutting down

+trap.sh

+- unset - removes variables or functions from the environment.
+It can’t do this to read-only variables defined by the shell itself, such as IFS.
+It’s not often used. unset.sh

+### Two More Useful Commands and Regular Expressions

+#### find = to search for files
+find [path] [options] [tests] [actions]

+  Option   Meaning
+- -depth - Search the contents of a directory before looking at the directory itself.
+- -follow - Follow symbolic links.
+- -maxdepths N - Search at most N levels of the directory when searching.
+- -mount (or -xdev ) - Don’t search directories on other file systems.

+  Action   Meaning
+- -exec command - Execute a command.
+This is one of the most common actions.
+See the explanation following this table for how parameters may be passed to the command.
+This action must be terminated with a \; character pair.
+- -ok command - Like -exec , except that it prompts for user confirmation of each file on which it will carry out the command before executing the command.
+This action must be terminated with a \; character pair.
+- -print - Print out the name of the file.
+- -ls - Use the command ls -dils on the current file.

+#### grep = to search files for strings

+grep [options] PATTERN [FILES]

+   Option   Meaning
+- -c - Rather than print matching lines, print a count of the number of lines that match.
+- -E - Turn on extended expressions.
+- -h - Suppress the normal prefixing of each output line with the name of the file it was found in.
+- -i - Ignore case.
+- -l - List the names of the files with matching lines; don’t output the actual matched line.
+- -v - Invert the matching pattern to select nonmatching lines, rather than matching lines.

+#### Regular Expressions